classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/pos-scanner-manager.md

 <a name="Scanner"></a>

-## Scanner
+## Ticket Scanner Role: Scan & Validate Event Tickets

-Scanner can scan tickets on behalf of Organizer.
-And they can see the bookings of the tickets that they've scanned in order to manage reports.
+Scanners can scan tickets at the event entrance and view bookings for tickets they have scanned, helping manage event access and reporting.

 ---